-Accordingly, we remand this portion of the General WDRs to the Central Coast Water Board with the instruction to eliminate the use of enforceable limits on fertilizer nitrogen application.
+Accordingly, we remand this portion of the General WDRs to the Central Coast Water Board with the instruction to eliminate the use of enforceable limits based solely on fertilizer nitrogen application rates.
+We are cognizant, however, of the need to maintain some continuity and momentum toward reducing fertilizer nitrogen application rates in the short term for the growers that are currently required to collect only nitrogen application data.
+Therefore, the Central Coast Water Board may continue to use the existing fertilizer nitrogen application limits and targets for growers who are not yet reporting nitrogen removed for the limited purpose of requiring additional education for those growers who exceed the targets.
+This use of fertilizer nitrogen application rates will be short-lived, because the Central Coast Water Board will need to accelerate the timing for collecting R data from all growers on remand, consistent with Order WQ2018-0002.
+The fertilizer nitrogen application targets may not be used for any other purpose, including removal from the third-party alternative compliance pathway program, progressive enforcement actions, or additional requirements, such as implementing additional or improved management practices, or increased monitoring or reporting.

-The Central Coast Water Board may add properly calculated interim A/R ratio and A-R difference targets to inform follow-up by the Central Coast Water Board or third-party program administrator, such as requiring additional education, Irrigation and Nutrient Management Plan certification by a qualified professional, implementing additional or improved management practices, and increased monitoring or reporting, or both monitoring and reporting consistent with Order WQ 2018-0002.
-In revising this portion of the General WDRs, the Central Coast Water Board may also add an “outlier” approach similar to that described in section II.A.5.f of Order WQ 2018-0002.
+In revising this portion of the General WDRs, the Central Coast Water Board shall add an “outlier” approach similar to that described in Section II.A.5.f of Order WQ 2018-0002.
+The Central Coast Water Board shall also develop a process to include properly calculated interim milestones based on A/R ratio and A-R difference targets.
+These targets could also be used to inform follow-up by the Central Coast Water Board or third-party program administrator, such as requiring additional education, Irrigation and Nutrient Management Plan certification by a qualified professional, implementing additional or improved management practices, and increased monitoring or reporting, or both monitoring and reporting consistent with Order WQ 2018-0002.

-While the use of directly enforceable limits on fertilizer nitrogen application is currently impermissible for the reasons stated above, the Central Coast Water Board and the other regional water boards are not precluded from using a grower’s repeated clearly excessive A/R ratio or A-R difference data, in conjunction with other evidence, to demonstrate noncompliance with other enforceable provisions of their waste discharge requirements, including, for example, requirements to implement the management practices contained in the grower’s Irrigation and Nitrogen Management Plan.
+While the use of directly enforceable limits on fertilizer nitrogen application is currently impermissible for the reasons stated above, the Central Coast Water Board and the other regional water boards are not precluded from using a grower’s repeated clearly excessive A/R ratio or A-R difference data, in conjunction with other evidence, to demonstrate noncompliance with other enforceable provisions of their waste discharge requirements, including, for example, requirements to implement the management practices contained in the grower’s Irrigation and Nutrient Management Plan.
+In addition, when faced with exceedingly high nitrogen application data and the absence of any R data, the Central Coast Water Board could, for example, issue a Water Code section 13267 Order to the grower requiring the collection and submission of R data and development of a certified Irrigation and Nutrient Management Plan sooner than would otherwise be required, or any other relevant information.

-4. Enforceable Limits on A-R Difference
+Enforceable Limits on A-R Difference